AUMikkel/p2pproject/README.md

 This project draws from the **_Building the Internet of Things with P2P and Cloud Computing_** course, leveraging IoT principles to create a robust and innovative fitness tracking ecosystem.

 By combining affordable technology, real-time feedback, and online competition, this app aims to make running more fun and engaging for everyone!

+## Known bugs
+If the user tries to stop a recording with starting one, the app will try to save the run, but this want seccuded as there is no run.
+Will just result in a message saying "Failed to save run.".